Skip to Content

 Who Is Eligible for Opdivo (Nivolumab)?

 Eligibility for Opdivo treatment depends on several factors including tumor location and stage at diagnosis.
-The Opdivo and Yervoy combination is the only immunotherapy treatment that currently has FDA approval for mesothelioma.
+The Opdivo and Yervoy combination is the only FDA-approved mesothelioma treatment consisting solely of immunotherapy.
 This approval is for adults with confirmed pleural mesothelioma that cannot be treated with surgery.

 Patients interested in a checkpoint inhibitor treatment should speak to their doctor.
 The healthcare team will be able to determine if the treatment can benefit the patient.